Intellimenta/DataBot/README.md

 # DataBot
 - With <a href="https://intellimenta.com/products/databot/" target="_blank">DataBot</a> you can **explore/visualize/analyze/forecast** your data in your **native language**.
 - It's **self-hosted** and **free** for personal use.
-- Trying out DataBot is super easy and takes just a few minutes.
-Instructions <a href="https://databot.intellimenta.com/admin_guide/getting_started/" target="_blank">here</a>.
+- Trying out DataBot is very easy and takes just a few minutes.
+Follow the instructions <a href="https://databot.intellimenta.com/admin_guide/getting_started/" target="_blank">here</a>.

 <div align="center">
   <img src="media/databot-diagram.png" width=700px alt="DataBot Logo">